 Complete the following courses or demonstrate proficiency at the equivalent level.
 Prerequisite courses do not count toward the required credits of the minor.

 |GERMAN 102||Second Semester German||4|

 |GERMAN 203||Third Semester German||4|

 |GERMAN 258||Intermediate German-Reading||3|

 The German minor requires a minimum of 18 credits of advanced (numbered 300 and above) coursework.
 The prerequisites to these courses are listed above.
 The German minor also requires a minimum cumulative grade point average of 2.75, based on all German minor coursework taken on the UW–Madison campus.

 |GERMAN 351||Introduction to German Linguistics||3-4|

 |Complete 12 credits of any German courses numbered 300 or above.
 These must be courses designated by the Department of German, Nordic and Slavic as acceptable for the L&S major in German.|

-Consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach German.
+Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, for general questions regarding certification to teach German.
+Current students should schedule an appointment online through the Starfish app in MyUW.
+Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person once the office has reopened.
 Students may want to consult an undergraduate advisor in the German, Nordic and Slavic department regarding course sequencing and other aspects of this field of study.